 Vulvar cancer, or vulval cancer, is a relatively rare type of cancer that affects the vulva, the external genital organs that protect a woman’s reproductive system.

 It is most likely to appear in the outer vaginal lips.
-Typical symptoms include a lump, itching, and bleeding.
+Typical

 The vulva includes the labia majora, mons pubis, labia minora, clitoris, the vestibule of the vagina, the bulb of the vestibule, greater and lesser vestibular glands, and vaginal orifice.